hspsh/hsp.sh-legacy/README.md

 * _config.yml - globalne zmienne i konfiguracja budowania/
 * pliki .md - treści stron!

+### Stitching websites together for events and etc.

+Use `git submodule add $repo-url directory`.
+Look in fow folder history for a live example.

+Anytime you want to create extravagant non-conforming website that you wish to reside on hs3.pl/whatever, create new repo.
+Lessons learned.

 ### Layout
 Draft located at `design`.